erikdubois/arcolinux-nemesis/README.md

 # ArcoLinux Nemesis

-What do I after the installation of the latest version of ArcoLinux?
+What to do after the installation of the latest version of ArcoLinux?